tesselle/kairos/cran-comments.md

 ## Test environments
 * Local R installation: R 4.3.1
-* Ubuntu 22.04 (on GitHub Actions): R devel, release, oldrel
+* Ubuntu (on GitHub Actions): R devel, release, oldrel
 * Windows (on GitHub Actions and win-builder): R devel, release, oldrel
 * MacOS (on GitHub Actions): R release

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+2 errors | 0 warnings | 0 note

+* CRAN check errors on macOS and noLD plateforms have been fixed.
 * Some links in the documentation point to articles behind paywalls that may return an error.

 ## revdepcheck results